-The main aim of the course will be for students to gain a C grade (grade 4 / 5 in the new grading structure *) and thus the focus of the teaching will be at Foundation tier.
-You may wish to do the Higher tier, to gain up to A* (grade 9 in the new grading structure), but this will require extra study in your own time, using internet-based learning and other resources.
+The main aim of the course will be for students to gain a grade 4 (or 5) and thus the focus of the teaching will be at Foundation tier.
+You may wish to do the Higher tier, to gain up to grade 9, but this will require extra study in your own time, using internet-based learning and other resources.

-If you do not already have a Grade C or above in GCSE Mathematics you may be able to get your course free.
+If you do not already have a Grade C (or grade 4) or above in GCSE Mathematics you may be able to get your course free.
 Please contact Adult Education on 01420 592210 for the appropriate forms rather than using Online Enrolment.

 * the new grading structure will be used from September 2017

 - Numbers and their use in everyday problems

 - Use of mathematical notation

 Each week you will be taught in a classroom environment which will include time spent working on exercises from a text book, worksheets or past examination papers in a pleasant and supportive atmosphere.

 You will also be expected to spend up to three hours a week on work set by the tutor, some of which will be done online.
 Your tutor will require you to complete any unfinished exercises you started in the lesson.